TechWizTime/moonlight-retropie/README.md

 ```
 wget https://techwiztime.com/moonlight.sh  --no-check
 ```
+## Acknowledgements
+etgrieco - Thanks for fixing the script when the mapping broke!

 ## Other Information
 If you have a problem with this script, please let me know by submitting an Issue.